 A healthy lifestyle is one of the best ways to protect yourself and the people you love against kidney disease.
 It’s the first line of defense against diabetes and high blood pressure, the two leading causes of kidney disease.

 Living healthy is easier if you set goals.
-This April, spring into action with some healthy new goals!
+Spring into action with some healthy new goals!
 Start by thinking about what you would like to achieve.
 Then, help ensure your success by making your goals SMART.

 SMART stands for specific, measurable, attainable, realistic and time-based.
 Follow along with the information below as you set your SMART goals: